bec-archer/SR80-Manuals/user-manual.md

 - **Customers** — all people linked to this company, shown as tappable rows.
 Tap a customer to see their full detail screen.
 - **Job History** — all jobs across all customers under this company, sorted newest first.
 Each row shows job number, customer name, date, item count, and cost.
 Tap any job to see the full detail view.

+**Adding another contact:** Tap the **+ Add Contact** button on the right side of the **Customers** section header.
+The new customer form opens with the company already filled in — just enter the new person's name, phone, and any optional info, then tap **Save**.
+The new contact appears in the Customers list right away, linked to this company.
+Use this when you need to register a second (or third, or tenth) rep for an existing account without going through the new-work-order flow.

 **Editing a company:** Tap the **...** button in the top-right and choose **Edit** to update the company's name, phone, email, tax exempt status, or notes.

 **Deleting a company (Admin only):** The **...** menu also includes **Delete Company** in red on Admin devices (or while admin-elevated).
 A confirmation dialog warns that this is permanent — linked customers and jobs keep their data but lose the company association.
 This cannot be undone.